truestamp/truestamp-cli/README.md

 For developers who want to build their own copy of the CLI.

-Additional commands are available in the `Makefile`.
+Additional task are available in the `deno.json`.

 ### Local

-`make build-local`
+`deno task build-local`

 ### Shared